-The symbols on the front side of the slot games which are set to spinning are known as reels, and while at land-based casinos these used to made up of large hoops of metal that were physically set to spinning, those at both online and brick and mortar casinos are now for the most part simply video screens.
+The symbols on the front side of the online pokies in Australia which are set to spinning are known as reels, and while at land-based casinos these used to made up of large hoops of metal that were physically set to spinning, those at both online and brick and mortar casinos are now for the most part simply video screens.

 The traditional slot games have three reels for players to work with, but nowadays there are sometimes five, or as many as seven.
 These extra reels allow for bigger jackpots, since it is more challenging for players to line up similar symbols on them.